Questions about aged care assessments

 How do I apply for aged care services?

 You have a few options.
-You can either call My Aged Care on 1800 200 422 to talk about your needs and see if you are eligible, or you can apply online.
+You can either call My Aged Care on 1800 200 422 to talk about your needs, your health or aged care professional can make an online request on your behalf, or you can apply online.

 What happens when I apply for an assessment?